 1. Why emotional video works

 Why does emotional content work so well?
 It’s all down to how we’re hardwired.
 I’m simplifying here, but the brain can be thought of as two parts; System 1, which focuses on emotions and is concerned with our immediate satisfaction, and System 2, which is more logical and deliberative (being what we would typically consider as “thinking”).
-An emotive video triggers immediate reactions from our System 2 mind which affects behavour in viewers without them even knowing it.
+An emotive video triggers immediate reactions from our System 2 mind which affects behaviour in viewers without them even knowing it.

 In the context of the multi-channel environment with so much content vying for our clicks, it makes sense to aim for the System 1 part of the brain with emotional content to help encourage audiences to take action.
 Logical content can be used to reinforce decisions in the System 2 part of the brain – this can be especially useful for short-term sales uplift – but we need to lead with emotional content for long-term brand growth.